 FAQs

-What do I own after a Discovery Sprint?
-You own all 4 deliverables outright: the workflow map, the stack inventory, the prioritized roadmap, and the implementation scope.
-These documents are yours regardless of whether you continue to a build phase with CloudNSite or take them to a different vendor.
+What do I own after a Current State Assessment?
+You own the workflow map, stack inventory, prioritized roadmap, and implementation scope.
+These documents are yours whether you continue with CloudNSite or take them to another qualified build team.